[CONTACT]

 Zambezi, which are shared with Zambia, are located in the north-west

-of Zimbabwe.
+in the world.
 Before the economic changes, much of the tourism for

 these locations came to the Zimbabwe side, but now Zambia is the main